Estate Planning Attorney vs. Elder Law Attorney: What’s the Difference?

 What are the Differences Between Estate Planning and Elder Law?

 While neither “estate planning” nor “elder law” has a precise definition, there are some generally-recognized differences.
 Typically, estate planning encompasses two aspects: (i) planning for incapacity, and (ii) planning for your death.
-To this end, the types of issues that are generally covered during the life planning process include:- Appointment of a personal representative
+To this end, the types of issues that are generally covered during the life planning process include:

 - Appointment of a health care surrogate and power of attorney